Generalized disconnection exponents: Construction of general radial restriction measures

 \begin{proof} We will prove the lemma for the cases (ii) and (iiia), (iiib).
 The proof in the cases (ia) and (ib) is slightly different, but is in fact simpler and follows from the same type of reasoning, hence we leave it to the reader.
 We illustrate the case (iiib) in Figure~\ref{fig:limit}.

 Suppose that we are in the cases (ii), (iiia) or (iiib).
-As $t$ tends to $T$, the harmonic measure seen from the origin in the domain $\Ub\setminus \gamma([0,t])$ of the counterclockwise part of boundary from $e^{i0^-}$ to $\gamma(t)$ tends to $2\pi$.
-This is because a Brownian motion started at the origin has a probability tending to $1$ to stop at that part of the boundary.
+Since $\gamma([0,T])$ forms a closed loop around the origin, as $t$ tends to $T$, the harmonic measure seen from the origin in the domain $\Ub\setminus \gamma([0,t])$ of the counterclockwise part of boundary from $e^{i0^-}$ to $\gamma(t)$ tends to $1$.
 This implies that after conformally mapping $\Ub\setminus \gamma([0,t])$ to $\Ub$ by $g_t$, the point $e^{iV_t}$ is counterclockwisely very close to $e^{iW_t}$.
 Moreover, $A_t$ is attached to the counterclockwise arc from $e^{iW_t}$ to $e^{iV_t}$.
-The harmonic measure of $A_t$ seen from the origin is also small for the same reason.
+The harmonic measure of $A_t$ seen from the origin is also small, because a Brownian motion started at the origin has very small probability of hitting $A_t$ before $\gamma([0,t])$ as $t\to T$ (since it has to first exit the ``quasi-loop'' formed by $\gamma([0,t])$ without hitting it).
 This already implies that $|h_t'(0)|$ tends to $1$.